atelier rose

 [Songwriting Atelier]

-Email atelierrose.paris@gmail.com with your name, a few short sentences about your songwriting experience, and a sample of one or two of your songs if you have them.
-(These can be rough demo recordings, anything you'd like to share.)
+Email atelierrose.paris@gmail.com with your name, a few short sentences about your songwriting experience, and a sample of one or two of your songs.
+These can be rough demo recordings, just lyrics, just music, a voice memo, anything you'd like to share.
+It does not need to be polished, we'd just like to get an idea of what you do.

 [Creative Writing Atelier]